francescogerardomarra/its/modulo27/4_java_jdk_locations.md

 ## Prerequisites
 Ensure you have the following:
-- A Debian-based Linux distribution (e.g., Ubuntu).
+- A Debian-based Linux distribution (e.g. Ubuntu).
 - Superuser access for system-level commands.
 - A basic understanding of Linux file system structure and the `dpkg` package manager.

 ---

 ## Installation of JDK Using dpkg
-If you haven’t already installed the JDK package using `dpkg`, you can do so by downloading a `.deb` file from the official JDK provider (e.g., Oracle or OpenJDK) and running:
+If you haven’t already installed the JDK package using `dpkg`, you can do so by downloading a `.deb` file from the official JDK provider (e.g. Oracle or OpenJDK) and running:

 ```bash
 sudo dpkg -i <jdk-package-name>.deb